Oppositional Defiant Disorder (ODD)

 Most authorities believe that biological factors are important.

 Children with ODD may come from a family with a history of disorders (e.g. DBD, ADHD, substance abuse or mood disorders).
-They may be born with a difficult temperament.
+They may be born with a difficult child temperament.
 Or they may have lower arousal levels or cortisol levels when exposed to frustration causing them to more likely engage in fights to raise those levels.

 Children are born with different temperaments.
 Some babies are easier to take care of while others more difficult.
 Many parents respond to difficult children with harsh, coercive, inconsistent, neglectful or abusive parenting techniques.
 As a result, those children have difficulty with attachment and cannot read social cues to act in a socially appropriate way.